encoredincubator/enertalk-alwayson-calculator/README.md

 ### Execute the 'calculate' method with setting
-- 'baseTime' and 'siteHah' is required
+- 'baseTime' and 'siteHash' is required

 > NOTE: The 'baseTime' is end of period for periodic usage API.
 > And start will be one month before the 'baseTime'.